223rd Anti-Tank Battery, RA, later the 1st Airlanding Anti-Tank Battery, RA November 1938 – April 1943

 The battery saw its first action in Sicily during July 1943.
 It was tasked with supporting 1st Parachute Brigade in its operation to capture the Primosole Bridge.
 This was the first airborne operation to transport 6-pounder anti-tank artillery into action, using WACO and Horsa gliders.
 1st Airlanding A-Tk Bty was allocated 11 Horsas and 8 WACO gliders to take 6 officers and 69 men.
 The battery commander parachuted in as part of a 'recce party' to select gun positions with 2 NCO troop commanders and 3 NCOs from each troop (although records show Major Arnold actually arrived some hours after the Operation began, at 0930hrs).

-By now the battery consisted of A, B and C Troops who were to support the 1st, 2nd and 3rd Parachute Battalions respectively.
+The Battery would deploy on this operation with the following: A, B and C Troops who were to support the 1st, 2nd and 3rd Parachute Battalions respectively.
 These three troops each had four 6 pounder guns.
-D Troop, equipped with four 17 pounders, was deployed to protect the divisional area.
-P and Z Troops, with four 17 pounders and two 6 pounders respectively, were to support the 1st Parachute Brigade and divisional troops.
+D Troop, equipped with four 17 pounders, was to support The 1st Parachute Brigade.
+P and Z Troops, with four 17 pounders and four 6 pounders respectively, were to form an ad hoc 'third' Battery with F Troop, 2nd (Oban) Anti Tank Battery RA, with four 17 pounders, which would arrive on Day 2.
+This Group was to come under command of Captain HP Bear and a small staff, and be responsible for supporting Divisional HQ.

 Travelling at the tail of the 2nd Parachute Battalion 'snake', the HQ Battery group advanced towards Arnhem road bridge, and eventually succeeded in reaching the bridge.
 Five of the battery guns reached the location and over the following days of the Battle of Arnhem.
 They formed a key component to the defensive force at the bridge.
 As the battle progressed however many of the gun crews were killed or wounded.
 Towards the end of the battle, it was recorded that a crew consisting of Major Arnold, Captain Llewellyn-Jones, Lieutenant McFarlane and Sergeant Colls fired the final rounds fired from the last serviceable gun.